 Have you heard of the story of Gulliver’s travels?
 Gulliver wakes up, all tied down–a prisoner to a tiny people.
 Many people feel this way coming into counseling, as problems in life have them “tied down.”
-Our counselors specialize at analyzing what is it that’s holding you back, and working with you to set you free.
+Our counselors specialize in analyzing what is it that’s holding you back and working with you to set you free.
 Learn more about our counseling services, get answers about privacy in therapy, or read our blog to learn more about counseling.

 What others say about us

 This is my first experience with therapy so I have nothing to compare it to.
 But I’d say my expectations have been met so far.
 We are still in the early stages of our counseling relationship but our ability to communicate has improved steadily.
 My therapist has helped me with my anxiety and I’ve made significant progress since starting these sessions.

 It has been a very positive experience.
 Setting up the first appointment was easy.
 The waiting room is nice and my son and I LOVE the selection of books in the waiting room, we read the Oatmeal books together.
 My son has repeatedly told his therapist that she is the best therapist he’s had (and he’s had many).